Across The Top Of Lake Superior

 Past Nipigon, the highway rejoined the Lake Superior shoreline and we were treated to some breathtaking scenery.
 The sparkling waters of Lake Superior, the rugged forest covered hills and headlands, the rocky shoreline, the bays, inlets and offshore islands combined to create stunning and scenic vistas.
 Thankfully, there were a number of large, wide pull-offs which easily accommodated big rigs.
 That allowed us to stop, take pictures and marvel at the picturesque beauty of the area.

 Continuing on, we passed through the communities of Rossport and Schreiber before reaching the town of Terrace Bay, a little over 100km past Nipigon.
 For tourists, the town’s most obvious attraction was the Terrace Bay Lighthouse.
-This 50 foot high replica of a real lighthouse found on one of the Slate Islands, was situated right beside the highway in the center of town.
+This 50 foot high replica of a real lighthouse found on one of the near by Slate Islands, was situated right beside the highway in the center of town.
 It was hard to miss.
 Even though it was only 50 feet high, the observation deck provided a scenic panorama of Lake Superior, the Slate Islands and the surrounding vicinity.
 This lovely community also boasted a beautiful sand beach and was the gateway to number of nearby provincial parks.

 From Terrace Bay, the highway continued east along the Lake Superior shoreline.
 Although some of the view was blocked by trees, there were enough open spots to appreciate the beauty of the coastline and landscape.